Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 Earn a Certificate of Added Qualifications (CAQ) in Cardiovascular and Thoracic Surgery (CVTS) to show your advanced expertise in your specialty.

-CAQ recipients seeking the following benefits have really reaped reward for their achievement:
+CAQ recipients seeking the following benefits have reaped reward for their achievement:

 • Over 75% found or anticipate finding a new job